Are Barn Doors Soundproof? (Here’s How To Do It)

 Added Layer of Wood

-The more dense your barn doors are, the less sound can penetrate them because once the sound waves hit the thickness of your doors, they will weaken and disperse –leading to less noise transfer.
+The denser your barn doors are, the less sound can get through.
+When sound waves hit the thick doors, they weaken and spread out.
+This results in less noise transfer.

 If you plan to enhance the density of your sliding barn doors, you can simply attach more wood to the surface.